MemoRegalado/Kanban-Board-in-React/README.md

 You can watch the deployment here :  https://memoregalado.github.io/kanbanboard/

 # Updates soon - Working on
+I'll add handle of color themes (day and night).
-I've read a lot about styled components, so I'll change all the project to using them.
+I'll change all the SVG to React Icons.
 I'll add the 'drag and drop' funcionality, definitely.
+~~I've read a lot about styled components, so I'll change all the project to using them.~~
 ~~I'm thinking about if I should put an 'undone' message after the delete, I'm not sure how that should be programmed, but definitely worth looking into.~~
 ~~I'll add a confirm message before deleting.~~

+# 2023/01/22
+I switch all the project to Styled Components, amazing library!!

 # 2023/01/03
 Added the UNDONE modal after the delete.